 1. What is HIRN?

 HIRN stands for ‘Human Islet Research Network’.
 It was founded in 2014 to help organize and support collaborative research related to the loss of functional beta cell mass in Type 1 Diabetes (T1D).
-The project consists of five independent research initiatives (consortia) as well as a an Administrative Hub consisting of the Program Staff at the NIH NIDDK, a Coordinating Center and Bioinformatics Center.
+The project consists of five independent research initiatives (consortia) as well as the Human Islet Research Enhancement Center (HIREC).

 2. Who is in the HIRN?

-The abstracts for each HIRN Research Project is posted on the Main Menu under the “Projects” tab.
-Additionally, under the “Papers” tab on the Main Menu you can access the Annual Executive Summary Reports (under ‘Reports‘) and publications that acknowledge HIRN (under “All HIRN Publications“).
+The abstracts for each HIRN Research Project is posted on the Main Menu under the “Our Research” tab.
+Additionally, under the “Papers” tab on the Main Menu you can access the Annual Executive Summary Reports (under “Reports“) and publications that acknowledge HIRN (under “All HIRN Publications“).

 4. How can I join HIRN?

 HIRN is a closed network.
-You must have an accepted HIRN UC4 grant to participate.
-Please check under the “NIH Announcements” part of the “Funding” tab on the Main Menu to see if there are any open Requests for Applications (RFAs) for HIRN.
+You must have an accepted HIRN specific grant to participate.
+Please check under the “Funding” tab on the Main Menu to see if there are any open Requests for Applications (RFAs) for HIRN.

 5. How should HIRN be acknowledged in manuscripts?